 This includes everything from managing how an organization recruits and onboard employees, ensuring their training & development, and creating new opportunities for them to grow.
 It is the task of the HR department to find ways of ensuring that employees and the organization have a positive relationship.

-What are the Stages of Employee Life Cycle?
+What are the Stages of Employee Life Cycle Management?

 There are several stages of an employee life cycle which can be classified into six main types:

 - Employee Outreach

-Even before employee hiring, the first stage of the employee life cycle is outreach.
+Even before employee hiring, the first stage of the employee life cycle management is outreach.
 At this stage, any organization works on creating an employee-centric work culture that motivates the existing employees and the potential candidates.

 Some of the strategies adopted by companies to create an encouraging work culture are flexible work hours, fair compensation, additional perks, inclusivity, etc.